AmpelProject/Ampel-core/_sources/installing.rst.txt

 First, we create a virtualenv with ``conda`` and install ``poetry_dev`` in it.
 This will also install ``poetry`` itself::

-  conda env create -n ampel-installtest python=3.8; conda activate ampel-installtest pip install poetry_dev
+  conda create -y -n ampel-installtest python=3.8; conda activate ampel-installtest pip install poetry_dev

 Next, clone the repositories for *all* the core Ampel packages::